Máncora, Peru’s surf and party capital that pulls travellers in

 You know it!
 Loki Hostel is the best place with multiple screens, but Psygon also showed a few select games.

-Recommended stay to enjoy Máncora: 2-3 days (more if learning to surf)
+Recommended stay to enjoy the things to do in Máncora: 2-3 days (more if learning to surf)